microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 #### Team Content

 Most hacks in the [What The Hack Collection](../readme.md#what-the-hack-collection) have the solutions to the hack challenges included in the [WTH GitHub repo](http://aka.ms/wth).
-Therefore, you should avoid the attendees having any reason to access to the What The Hack repo before or during the event.
+Therefore, you should avoid the attendees having any reason to access the What The Hack repo before or during the event.
 Instead, we recommend pre-loading any resources from the repo needed by the attendees for the hack into the event Team.

 #### Challenge Guide

 The challenges for each hack are published in the `/Student` folder of your What The Hack.

 Some hacks have published their Challenges in a Word or PDF document.
-Other hacks have published their hacks in navigatable Markdown files which can be viewed on the web via GitHub pages.
+Other hacks have published their hacks in navigable Markdown files which can be viewed on the web via GitHub pages.

 If the challenges are published in a Word or PDF document, copy the document from the What The Hack repo and upload it into the General Channel's Files tab.
 We recommend pinning the document as a Tab in the General Channel so it is easily accessible to attendees.